jkjung-avt/jkjung-avt.github.io/_posts/2019-05-15-opencv-on-nano.md

    * [Double free issue of protobuf (due to protobuf code in opencv)](https://github.com/BVLC/caffe/issues/5282) would cause caffe to crash.
    * [TF-TRT (TensorFlow) might require a newer version of protobuf to work well.](https://devtalk.nvidia.com/default/topic/1046492/tensorrt/extremely-long-time-to-load-trt-optimized-frozen-tf-graphs/)  If I build opencv-3.4.6 with dependencies on the older version (3.0.0) of protobuf in Ubuntu 18.04, I'd likely run into trouble when trying to upgrade protobuf libraries later on.

+4. I configured (`cmake`) my opencv-3.4.6 with `-D ENABLE_FAST_MATH=ON -D CUDA_FAST_MATH=ON` in the script.
+With this, I'm actually trading floating-point computation precision for speed ([reference](https://docs.nvidia.com/cuda/cuda-c-best-practices-guide/index.html)).
+That is, I don't care if opencv functions return images with pixel values offset by a few decimal points from the correct values.
+I care more about fast computation or higher frame rate (FPS).
+In case floating-point computation precision matters to your application, you should consider removing those FAST_MATH definitions in the `cmake` command.

 # Prerequisite

 Please go through the steps I described in [Setting up Jetson Nano: The Basics](https://jkjung-avt.github.io/setting-up-nano/).
 I'd strongly suggest you to **set up a swap file** on the Jetson Nano DevKit since its memory is quite limited.